 Laipangwa and the lionesses he is with have become something of a success story for the Kope Lion team.
 Laipangwa being an Ndutu (an area closer to the main Serengeti National Park) born lion has succesfully sired cubs with a group of lionesses that have split from a pride in the main crater.
 This means that the corridor of tolerance that Kope Lion have been working to restore inbetween the Serengeti National Park and the Ngorongoro Crater is now starting to work and the genetic flow has now been opened up once more.
 It also a success because lions have now been resident in a range that has not been utilised by lions for years and people and livestock are now coexisting together once more.

-We look forward to adding more updates to this page as the months come by!
 Thanks again to the Kope Lion team for all of these maps and pictures, we are honoured to be a part of your work.